leucos/ansible-tuto/step-08/README.md

 Deploying our website from git
 ------------------------------

-We've instaled apache, pushed our virtualhost and restarted the server safely.
+We've installed apache, pushed our virtualhost and restarted the server safely.
 Now we'll use the git module to deploy our application.

 # The git module